 The Property Practitioners Act 22 of 2019 (PPA) came into effect on 1 February 2022, bringing some significant changes in the regulation of the property sector.
-In this article we will share some of these developments.

 First and foremost, the PPA repeals the Estate Agency Affairs Act of 1976.